timescale/docs/cloud/cloud-multi-node.md

 communication between nodes is through **user mapping authentication**.

 This is also a manual process for now.
-As we continue to develop Timescale Forge and multi-node functionality, this process will be a much smoother user experience, completed directly from the Timescale Forge Console.
+As we continue to develop Timescale Cloud and multi-node functionality, this process will be a much smoother user experience, completed directly from the Timescale Cloud Console.

 #### About user mapping authentication
 User mapping authentication allows users to continue connecting with the `tsdbadmin` PostgreSQL user for all data access and cluster management.
-It also allows you to continue making secure (SSL) connections to your Timescale Forge Access node.
+It also allows you to continue making secure (SSL) connections to your Timescale Cloud Access node.

 With user mapping authentication, you don’t need to manage any new users,